vblila/deffered-q/README.md

 ## Usage example ##

-DefferedQ has the simplest protocol over TCP using UTF-8 encoding, so you can use netcat to work with the server.
+DefferedQ has the simplest protocol over TCP using UTF-8 encoding, so you can use netcat as CLI to work with the server:

 ```console
 pc:~$ nc 172.17.0.1 12000